StephenETaylor/vardial4/Readme.txt

 split-task.py -- splits training file into training, validation, testing files testform.py -- transforms a test file to drop out the correct answers.

+To train with this code:
+th train.lua -seq_length 520 -data_dir varDialTrainingData -gpuid -1

+where
+  th invokes the Torch package (see http://torch.ch/) train.lua is the top-level code, but it also calls code in model, util, model-util, misc directories -seq_length 520 is an effort to include at least the first 520 characters of each training item.  much smaller sequence lengths are possible, but this length discards little of the training data.
+The median sequence length in the training data is about 300 -- I think 520 is beyond the 90th percentile.
+  The varDialTrainingData directory includes the "training" file, which is used for training data.
+  -gpuid -1 indicates that my laptop does not have an nVidia graphics card, and I am using the CPU for training.

 makefile sort of documents usage of scripts.
 I'm going to go ahead and modify the version of train.lua and its model.LSTM.lua etc. files in this directory.
 If I want to follow up idea (1) above, I can use the version of the files in ~/summer16/EmmaExample/Karpathy, which takes its inut from data/input.txt.